Graveyard slot: 7.30 p.m. weeknights

 The 7.30 p.m. half-hour is traditionally the first primetime slot of the evening in the UK.
 In 1989, ITV began broadcasting a third weekly showing of its highly rated soap opera, Coronation Street, in this slot on Friday evenings, adding to existing episodes in that slot on Mondays and Wednesdays.
 As ITV's biggest rival, the BBC, broadcast its own biggest soap opera, EastEnders, in the same slot on Tuesdays and Thursdays, this created a situation where the 7.30 slot was effectively "owned" by ITV for three days a week and the BBC for two.
 With little chance of beating their biggest rival in the ratings, neither network would schedule valuable content in their "off" nights, creating a graveyard slot for that network by default, even though the slot itself was extremely valuable in across-the-board ratings terms.
 ITV would often use the slot for regional programming, or consumer affairs shows not expected to rate highly, whilst BBC1 would often air repeats.
 Only on rare occasions did either network break the unwritten agreement not to schedule one show against the other.

 During the 2010s and 2020s, the growth of streaming and catch-up TV services made this scheduling pattern less important, and while ITV would still only very rarely schedule Coronation Street against EastEnders, it began scheduling its second highest rating soap opera, Emmerdale, against EastEnders on some occasions (for example, one-hour specials for major storylines).
-In January 2022, the status quo around the "ownership" of the 7.30 p.m. slot essentially came to an end, with ITV opting to move Coronation Street to 8.00 p.m. and Emmerdale to 7.30 on a permanent basis, in order to broadcast an hour-long evening news bulletin.
+In January 2022, the status quo around the "ownership" of the 7.30 p.m. slot essentially came to an end, with ITV opting to move Coronation Street to 8.00 p.m. and Emmerdale to 7.30 on a permanent basis, in order to facilitate the extension of its evening news bulletin at 6.30.
 The BBC typically continues to air EastEnders at 7.30 p.m.
+In January 2026, ITV permanently moved its evening soaps into the 8.00–9.00 p.m. hour on weekdays, freeing the 7.30 p.m. slot, which became filled by various half-hour programming such as quiz shows, current affairs, and also repeats and compilations of daytime staples.